-So, it seemed serendipitous when I was asked by CASSE, as part of my internship, to help develop their “Limits to Growth Game.”
-My charge was to flesh out the details of the outdoors version of the game, such that it would be engaging for the youngest of schoolkids while teaching them clearly about limits to growth.
-The game would reinforc lessons from The Lorax about greed, growth, and the gradual erosion of Nature.
+So, it seemed serendipitous when I was asked by CASSE, as part of my internship, to help develop their “Limits to Growth” game.
+My charge was to flesh out the details of the outdoor version of the game, such that it would be engaging for the youngest of schoolkids while teaching them clearly about limits to growth.
+The game would reinforce lessons from The Lorax about greed, growth, and the gradual erosion of nature.

 “Limits to Growth” can be played with elementary students in a school, after-school, or summer camp setting.
 In addition to reinforcing the The Lorax, the intent is to introduce kids to the most basic concepts of the economy, sustainability, and fairness, before the kids encounter the pro-growth bias of neoclassical economics in middle school.

 - Hula hoops (minimum of two per student; extras ideal)

 - Rope (for delineating the “planet’s” boundaries)

 - Create a “planet” (circle on the grass) with the rope, about 20 ft. in diameter (for a twelve-student game).